-Sara is single, and now that she is not working she has limited financial means.
+Sara is single, and now that she is not working, she has limited financial means.
 She reports having a problem with drinking in her twenties but has not had a drink in three years.
 She currently smokes.
-She denies any history of substance abuse, and there is no family history of alcohol or substance abuse.
+She denies any history of substance abuse and has no family history of alcohol or substance abuse.

-Physical examination showed a patient with a slow, deliberate gait, a limited range of motion in the spine with no obvious deformity, swelling or erythema.
-There is mild tenderness on the right side of the spine from the area of L4 to S1, as well as, tenderness in the right sacroiliac joint.
-Normal reflexes, normal sensation, normal strength and no atrophy is noted in the lower extremities.
+Physical examination showed a patient with a slow, deliberate gait and a limited range of motion in the spine with no obvious deformity, swelling or erythema.
+There is mild tenderness on the right side of the spine from L4 to S1 and tenderness in the right sacroiliac joint.
+Normal reflexes, sensation, strength, and no atrophy are noted in the lower extremities.
 The straight leg raise test is normal.

 An MRI was done one year ago that was significant for a herniated disc at the L5/S1 level and mild spinal stenosis.

-The Opioid Risk Tool was administered, and it was determined that the patient is at low risk for opioid abuse.
+The Opioid Risk Tool was administered and determined that the patient is at low risk for opioid abuse.
 She signed a written opioid treatment agreement that outlines the conditions of opioid therapy.
 The state prescription drug monitoring program was queried and showed no suspicious activity.

 The patient is prescribed hydrocodone/acetaminophen 5 mg/500 mg; two tablets every six hours as needed (56 tablets) for 1 week.

 With the help of the pain specialist, oxymorphone ER 5 mg was ordered every 12 hours.
-The patient was told to follow-up in one week to assess effectiveness.
+The patient was told to follow up in one week to assess effectiveness.
 After one week, the patient reports she is more functional but still in a lot of pain.
 The dose of oxymorphone ER was increased to 10 mg every 12 hours.
 After one more week, she was given oxymorphone IR 5 mg to be used one hour before exercise.
-This allowed the patient not only to function well but begin participating in an exercise program.
+This prescription allowed the patient to function well and participate in an exercise program.
 The patient was ordered a bowel stimulant (Senna) with a stool softener (Colace) to prevent constipation.

-The patient is prescribed fourteen pills oxymorphone ER 10 mg (to be taken twice a day) and seven pills of oxymorphone IR 5 mg (to be taken once a day before exercise) once a week.
+The patient was prescribed fourteen pills of oxymorphone ER 10 mg (to be taken twice a day) and seven pills of oxymorphone IR 5 mg (to be taken once a day before exercise) once a week.